Muriel-Salvan/AutoTest/README.md

 The [Modsvaskr](https://www.nexusmods.com/skyrimspecialedition/mods/42521) is a tool that can also use AutoTest based on your mods and provide you with much more potential - highly recommended.

 AutoTest is organized around tests suites: each tests suite represents a given type of test to perform.
 For example the tests suite `NPCs` will be able to test various NPCs from the game, thus realizing several tests.
-Test suites are like plugins for AutoTest: they are handled as Papyrus scripts named `AutoTest_Suite_*.psc` and can easily be completed with new ones to implement new kinds of tests. **Contributors more than welcome to provide new test suites that will benefit the whole community!** - Please create a PR on this repo or your fork or contact me if you want to share: I'll be very happy to add your contribution and credit in this project!
+Test suites are like plugins for AutoTest: they are handled as Papyrus scripts named `AutoTest_Suite_*.psc` and can easily be completed with new ones to implement new kinds of tests. **Contributors more than welcome to provide new test suites that will benefit the whole community!** - Please create a PR on this repo or your fork or contact me if you want to share: I'll be very happy to add your contribution and credit you in this project!

 ### JSON files